Seahawks mailbag: Looking ahead to the 2021 salary cap and back at the 2020 draft

 Q: JoeGQuintana1 asked: Does DeeJay Dallas stay on the roster?
 Carroll prefers RBs who get yards after tackle.
 Dallas doesn’t get many of those.

 A: At the moment he does because they need every healthy running back they can get.
-If you’re referring to when Penny comes back, that remains a pretty big unknown.
+If you’re referring to when Rashaad Penny comes back, that remains a pretty big unknown.
 Carroll was pretty vague about when Penny might come back on Monday saying he is making good progress but that it’s still unclear when he would return to practice.

 Penny, though, intriguingly tweeted “home stretch.
-Thank you GOD” Tuesday morning, seeming to indicate he may be close to being cleared to practice.
+Thank you GOD” Tuesday morning, seeming to indicate he might be close to being cleared to practice.

 Once he is designated to return, there is a three-week window for him to practice before a decision has to be made.
 I’d imagine Seattle would use all of that to make sure Penny is fully ready to go, unless more injuries or something happened and they needed him earlier.